- Teacher: Alicia Mazari-Andersen

 Introduction to problems in the analysis of social structures and processes.
 Basic sociological concepts will be introduced and their application demonstrated in various areas of sociology.

-- Teacher: Germain McKenzie
+- Teacher: Dr. Germain McKenzie